-The aim of this output is to design and test in the adult education and social service context a learner centered interactive methodological tool – video clips – to enhance independent living skills of people with disabilities.
+The aim of this output is to design and test in the adult education and social service context a learner-centred interactive methodological tool – video clips – to enhance independent living skills of people with disabilities.

 Participants with disabilities – as experts by experience – will contribute to identify the video clips’ content focus, the variety of learning styles (visual, auditory, kinesthetic), the individual needs and strengths.
-As trainees they will act as developers of their independent living skills and users of the video clips, with their feedback for the video clips effectiveness in the adult learning process.
+The users of the video clips will give some feedback to improve the effectiveness of this tool.

 The video clips will be shooted by a professional agency and will concern the following topics:

 - Social skills